MegaV0lt/sendEmail/README.md

 NOTES:

 * Running sendEmail without any arguments will display a helpful usage summary.
-* SendEmail is written in Perl, so no compilation is needed.
+* SendEmail is written in Perl/Python3, so no compilation is needed.
 * On a Unix/Linux OS if your perl binary is not installed at /usr/bin/perl you may need to edit the first line of the script accordingly.

 ---------------